20kdc/c3ds-projects/python/kc3dsbpy/HELP.md

 *Something to be aware of: The addon sets the camera's local position directly to the marker's global position.
 Parent the camera to something to shift it away from your model.*

+### ATT

+ATT roles are used for Body Data generation.
+They specify the location in Blender-space of a point, which will be translated into image-space and written to the ATT file.

+The addon doesn't manipulate them in any way, just reads them.
+These should be parented to markers or to meshes or to something that will carry over the part rotation.

 ## VisScript

 The VisScript controls when an object is rendered.
 If empty, the object is always rendered.

+VisScript applies irrespective of the object is or isn't a Marker or some other object.

 VisScript breaks down the input in a specific order: